 Taken using alginate materials, these impressions are used to pour up plaster models.
 From these models the custom made mouthguards can either be formed with pressure or vacuum forming machines.
 The fabricated mouthguards are then trimmed to size and usually articulated to ensure the bite is taken into consideration.

-Although the most expensive among the three options, custom-fitted mouthguards allow a precise fit based on exacting impressions taken by your dentist.
+Although the most expensive among the three options, custom-fitted mouthguards allow a precise fit based on exacting impressions taken by your canberra dentist.

 They are highly recommended for the oral care of children who wear braces or those who have undergone extensive dental work.